 The presentation of the meeting can be found here.

 The Clover/Taylor Run community contacted the City early in

 2015 about the large volume of commuter traffic cutting through the

 neighborhood.
 A meeting was held on April 8, 2015 to discuss issues and

 brainstorm potential solutions.
 Staff collected traffic data and analyzed

 the most promising solutions and then hired an independent consulting firm to

 peer review the work.
 The results of the analysis were

-responses.
+is now closed.
 Frequently asked questions about the survey can be found here.
+Results from the survey can be found here.